 VPN

-A VPN is a service that acts as a middleman between the internet and a device, ensuring that your connection is private and safe from prying eyes.
-It creates a secure pathway for all online traffic and converts it to unreadable data so no one can access it.
-You can use this tool for both personal and business purposes, such as evading geo-restrictions and safeguarding an organization’s sensitive information.
+It creates a secure pathway for all online traffic and converts it to an encrypted form so that no one can access it.
+People use VPNs for both personal and business purposes.
+They help you bypass geo-restrictions, protect your online identity, and your organization’s sensitive information.

 Security-Challenge